 - View in Theatres Database

-The Hippodrome is Dudley’s only remaining lyric theatre in the Metropolitan Borough of Dudley.
+The Hippodrome is the only remaining lyric theatre in the Metropolitan Borough of Dudley.
 Its external styling is of a 1930s super cinema in buff brick.
 It was well-maintained while in bingo use, and the interior still has a theatrical feel.
 Later alterations within the auditorium are fully reversible and it would be possible to return the theatre to use for live performance.

 Why is this theatre at risk?